Digestive Issues in Wenatchee WA

 The recognition of mechanically induced pelvic pain and organic dysfunction in the low back pain patient.
 Browning JE.
 Journal of Manipulative and Physiological Therapeutics, 1989,12(5):369-373.

-Pelvic organic problems that have been shown to respond to manipulative treatment include impairment of bladder, bowel and sexual function.
+Pelvic organic problems that have been shown to respond to manipulative care include impairment of bladder, bowel and sexual function.

 The side effects of the chiropractic adjustment.
 Burnier, A Chiropractic Pediatrics Vol. 1 No. 4 May 1995.